 India’s defence exports are seeing great growth in the past few years.
 Recently, a tenfold jump in defence exports was reported.
-Even though India is still the largest importer of arms globally, the exponential growth in exports is a positive sign to turn the balance in India’s favor.
+Even though India is still the largest importer of arms globally, the exponential growth in exports is a positive sign to turn the balance in India’s favour.
 Read here to learn more about the strategies for enhancing India’s defence exports.

 India’s defence exports have reached an all-time high in the financial year 2022-2023, a tenfold rise since 2016-17.